 - Improve their interactions with family and staff.

-- Do things that may be a struggle, such as eating, taking medication or waiting.
+- Do things that may be a struggle such as eating, taking medication, or simply being idle.

 Volunteering with a Pet

 If you would like to volunteer with your pet, first you become registered as a therapy animal team.
-Our Paws Can Heal therapy animal teams are nationally registered and have 3 to 12 months of experience.
+Our therapy animal teams are nationally registered and have 3 to 12 months of experience.